-and real-life examples show that construction projects that don’t have an open competition bidding process are 10-20% more costly.
+Studies and real-life examples show that construction projects that don’t have an open competition bidding process are more costly.
+See PLA studies here.

 Here’s a recent example.

 On March 5, 2018, the Selma City Council approved a Community Workforce Agreement between the City and Building Council and Construction Trades Council and Unions Requiring the Agreement to be Bound as a Condition to Consideration of Bids for Award of Construction Contract for the Police Station Project.

 On August 30, 2018, the City of Selma received one bid from Seals Construction for $7,952,000 far exceeding the construction estimate for hard costs of $6,000,000.

 On September 4, 2018, the City of Selma rejected the bid and authorized City Staff to revise the project and return to the City Council with a revised scope and estimated cost.

 On September 26, 2018, the Selma City Council learned from Chuck Riojas Secretary-Treasurer of the Fresno, Madera, Tulare, Kings County Building and Construction Trades Council that there will be no compromise on adjusting the apprentice language in the CWTA/PLA to include merit shop apprentices.
 It is highly unlikely that any changes to the existing CWTA/PLA requested numerous times by the contracting community will be allowed.

 On January 22, 2019, the City Council directed Staff to rebid the Police Station Project (the “Project”) with six alternates i.e., enhanced features/improvements, and to seek additional funding sources for the estimated increase in construction costs with the original unchanged CWTA/PLA.